Introducing Solids and Texture

 The First Bite

 Whether you start your baby on solids at 4, 5 or 6 months old, you’ll want to know what and how you should feed her.
-Her first food should be the easiest to digest, and this is usually organic baby oat, whole grain rice or quinoa cereal mixed with breast milk or formula.
+Her first food should be the easiest to learn to swallow and simple to digest, and this is usually organic baby oat, whole grain, rice or quinoa cereal mixed with breast milk or formula.
 Mix 2 tablespoons of cereal with 2 ounces of the breastmilk or formula and go for it!
 She’ll likely need a few tries before she can coordinate her tongue to take the food, so don’t get frustrated if she looks like she can’t do it or doesn’t like it!
 All babies will make that tongue thrust motion at first, so don't take it as a sign that they are not ready.
 It may take up to a week before your baby looks like she is really enjoying or accepting baby food.

 As the weeks progress, you can thicken the cereal, and she can have as much as she wants, but don’t force her to eat more than she wants to eat.
 In general, we should follow our child’s cues in eating, and try to avoid the “one more bite” routine.